 Recommended Camera Lenses for Beginners

 Trying to decide which lens to buy?
 The options are overwhelming!
 Clients and friends frequently ask me what lenses I use and recommend.
 I wanted to do a quick post about which lenses are my favorites as there are literally hundreds of available options.
 Many people think if they buy a pro camera, their photos are automatically going to be amazing.
 Unfortunately you can have a great camera… but pair it with a crappy lens and your photos will be lacking.
-Many high end cameras ship with cheap, high aperture “starter” lenses.
+To make the prices more attractive, many high end cameras ship with cheap, high aperture “starter” lenses.
 Not knowing any better, many of you purchase a great camera but then can’t figure out why your photos don’t look quite as good as you wanted.
 Usually the culprit is a cheap “kit” lens!
 Switching to a higher quality, low aperture lens could make all the difference for you.

 Lenses are of utmost importance for your final image.
 Quality lenses are sharper, the colors are more precise, proportions and edges are more perfect, I personally prefer low aperture lenses.
 Low aperture lenses are capable of producing beautiful blurry backgrounds (also known as bokeh).